Sorry, you need to enable JavaScript to visit this website.

 Youth Services

-Nearly half of the District foster care population is composed of teens and young adults ages 14 to 21.
+Nearly half of the District foster care population is composed of teens and young adults ages 14 to 20.
 Everyone serving these young people has two critical obligations to them:

 • Continue to seek permanence through reunification with the birth family, legal guardianship (often with relatives) or adoption.
-At the very least, ensure every youth in care has a relationship with a caring adult committed to providing life-long guidance and support.
+At the very least, ensure every youth in care has a relationship with a caring adult committed to providing lifelong guidance and support.

 • Prepare these young people for adulthood with the same quality of nurturing, guidance, support and opportunities that good parents provide for their own children.

-Outcome Targets for District Youth in Care
+Target Goals for District Youth in Care

 • Increase high school graduates